krh5058/cfg_datatool/ReadMe.txt

 	- Instituting another "Saccade Results" (and setting an additional set of saccade parameters) results in loss of underlying data models or UI states.

 	UI Components
-	- cfg_datatool tables sometimes appear glitchy or update slow
+	- "cfg_datatool" tables sometimes appear glitchy or update slow
 	- Plotting may glitch axis drawing if single clicks occur too rapidly
 	- Slider isn't 100% lined up with plot, due to track buffer
 	- Confirm window is locked to upper right of ILAB windows.
 If ILAB window is maximized, confirm window will be off-screen.